Alejandro Maldonado

-Alejandro Baltazar Maldonado Aguirre (born January 6, 1936) is a Guatemalan statesman who served as the acting president of Guatemala following the Congress' acceptance of the resignation of President Otto Pérez Molina on September 3, 2015.
+Alejandro Baltazar Maldonado Aguirre (born 6 January 1936) is a Guatemalan statesman who served as the president of Guatemala following the Congress' acceptance of the resignation of President Otto Pérez Molina on 3 September 2015.

-He was elected as vice president by Congress on May 14, 2015, after his predecessor, Roxana Baldetti, resigned amid allegations of corruption.
+He was elected as vice president by Congress on 14 May 2015, after his predecessor, Roxana Baldetti, resigned amid allegations of corruption.
 Before becoming vice president, he served as a constitutional judge, congressional deputy, ambassador to the United Nations, and political leader, including a failed presidential bid in 1982.
 He was Minister of Education from 1970 to 1974 and Minister of Foreign Affairs from 1995 to 1996.

 Early life and political activities

 Born in Guatemala City, Maldonado graduated from San Carlos University with a degree in law.

-Since the 1960s, he was a member of the far-right National Liberation Movement political party (Movimiento de Liberacion Nacional or MLN), alleged to have started the use of death squads against communists.
+From the 1960s onwards, he was a member of the far-right National Liberation Movement political party (Movimiento de Liberacion Nacional or MLN), alleged to have started the use of death squads against communists.
 He was also Minister of Education under the military regime of Arana Osorio (1970–1974) and defended Guatemala before the United Nations when the international community isolated the military regime of Lucas García (1978–1982) for its gross human rights violations.

 In the 1980s, he formed the National Renewal Party and joined a coalition with Guatemalan Christian Democracy in the 1982 election.
 Maldonado placed third in a blatantly rigged election, which he may have won had the contest been free and fair, which was followed by a military coup.
 In 1985, he was again a presidential candidate for his party but placed seventh out of eight candidates and had only one seat in Congress.
 He would continue to hold numerous public posts, including that of Foreign Minister.

 Later, Maldonado served as a judge on the Constitutional Court judge on three occasions.

 One week after his appointment as Vice President in May 2015, protesters sought his resignation because he had overturned the guilty verdict in the Ríos Montt trial.